MicrosoftDocs/well-architected/well-architected/cost/provision-networking-services.md

   All inbound and outbound data transfer is included in the flat rate.
 There are two pricing tiers: *Standard* and *Premium*, which is priced higher.

 Calculate your usage and choose a billing plan.
-The *Unlimited Data plan* is recommended if you exceed about 68% of utilization.
+If you exceed about 68% of utilization, we recommend the *Unlimited Data plan*.

 For more information, see [Azure ExpressRoute pricing](https://azure.microsoft.com/pricing/details/expressroute).